revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 **Not as grid-first**

-For spreadsheet-like planning interfaces, [RevoScheduler](/jsscheduler/) has a stronger grid foundation.
+For spreadsheet-like planning interfaces, [RevoGrid Scheduler](/jsscheduler/) has a stronger grid foundation.

 ### Best fit